Ridostro

 Q. How is Ridostro Injection given?

-Ridostro Injection injection comes as a solution (liquid) to be injected intravenously (into a vein) over 60 minutes by a health care professional in a doctor's office or medical facility.
+Ridostro Injection injection comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or a nurse in a clinical setting or hospital.
 During the initial stage of treatment, Ridostro Injection is usually given once a day for the first 14 days of a 28-day cycle.
 After the first cycle, it is given once a day for the first 10 days of a 28-day cycle.
 Your doctor will decide how often you are to receive Ridostro Injection based on your body's response to this medication.

 Q. Can amyotrophic lateral sclerosis (ALS) be cured by Ridostro Injection?

-Q. Who is more likely to get affected by ALS?
-Is it age or gender specific?
+Q. Who is more likely to be affected by amyotrophic lateral sclerosis (ALS)?
+Is it age- or gender-specific?

 Caucasians and non-Hispanics are most likely to develop the disease.
-About 5 to 10 percent of all ALS cases are familial, which means that an individual inherits the disease from his or her parents.
-ALS can strike at any age, symptoms most commonly develop between the ages of 55 and 75.
+About 5 to 10% of all ALS cases are familial, which means that an individual inherits the disease from his or her parents.
+ALS can strike at any age; symptoms most commonly develop between the ages of 55 and 75.
 It is slightly more likely to develop in men than in women.
-However, as we age the difference between men and women disappears.
+However, as we age, the difference between men and women disappears.
 Furthermore, some studies suggest that military veterans are about 1.5 to 2 times more likely to develop ALS because of toxin exposure during warfare.

-Q. Why so many veterans and athletes get ALS?
+Q. Why do so many veterans and athletes get amyotrophic lateral sclerosis (ALS)?

-Researchers have suggested that exposure to toxins during warfare, or strenuous physical activity, are possible reasons for why some veterans and athletes may be at increased risk of developing ALS.
+Researchers have suggested that exposure to toxins during warfare or strenuous physical activity is a possible reason why some veterans and athletes may be at increased risk of developing ALS.